 What makes Enjoywood Special?

-Even though, it is sold at a price which is lower than Attomstack M4, we suggest you to go for it since the Attomstach costs higher and Enjoywood is an identical copy of the same M4 by Attomstack.
+Even though it is sold at a price that is lower than Attomstack M4, we suggest you go for it since the Attomstach costs higher and Enjoywood is an identical copy of the same M4 by Attomstack.

-Here’s an example of apple airbuds engraving done with Enjoywood:
+Here’s an example of apple earbuds engraving done with Enjoywood:

 - Precision is as low as 0.001 mm

-- Service life is as max as 20 thousands working hours which is considerably higher than others.
+- Service life is as much as 20 thousand working hours which is considerably higher than others.

-- laser marking resulotion is 4K which means any logo or pattern engraving will be accurate at its max
+- laser marking resolution is 4K which means any logo or pattern engraving will be accurate at its max

 - Its handy and supports almost every file type